-Virtual water refers to the water contained in fibre, food (any agricultural product), and non-food commodities such as energy.
+Virtual water refers to the water contained in fiber, food (any agricultural product), and non-food commodities such as energy.

 Let us understand what is virtual water with the help of a simple example:

-Similarly, about 16,000 tonnes of water are essential to produce a tonne of beef.
+Similarly, about 16,000 tons of water are essential to produce a ton of beef.
 Therefore, someone consuming beef often is likely to absorb substantially more water than someone on a vegetarian diet.

 Several nations strategically conserve their domestic water resources by importing water-intensive products and, in return, exporting relatively less water-intensive commodities.
 Some others also discourage the export of certain goods, such as oranges in Israel.

 Simply put, the concept of virtual water helps us understand:

 - The existence of unsustainable political economies of food and water resources

 - Dysfunctional food systems, compounded by political and other factors